-&lt;sup>3 In the case of faculty in School of Medicine Basic Science Departments, the Provost's designee will fulfill the functions of the Dean.
+In the case of faculty in School of Medicine Basic Science Departments, the Provost or Provost's designee will fulfill the functions of the Dean.

-- 5. If, in the previous step, the Dean determines that minor discipline is warranted, the final disciplinary action will be taken by the Dean at that point with the matter being subject to the grievance process set forth in Part IV, Chapter 2, Section B. - If, in the previous step, the Dean concludes that grounds for major discipline may exist, the Dean will so notify the faculty member and will appoint and convene an ad hoc faculty committee, hereinafter referred to as "the Investigative Committee," generally within thirty days to carry out an investigation. - 6.
-If federal regulations require, as in the case of alleged misconduct in research, the Dean will, on or before the date the investigation begins, notify the Office of Research Integrity (ORI), within the Department of Health and Human Services, or other appropriate agency, of the circumstances and of plans to conduct an investigation.
+- b.
+That there is presumptive evidence for major discipline and that a formal investigation is warranted.
+If so, the Dean will notify the Respondent in writing, summarizing the evidence received, relevant interviews, and the conclusions of the initial inquiry, if any. - 5.
+If, in the previous step, the Dean determines that minor discipline is warranted, the final disciplinary action will be taken by the Dean at that point with the matter being subject to the grievance process set forth in Part IV, Chapter 2, Section B.

+If, in the previous step, the Dean concludes that grounds for major discipline may exist, the Dean will so notify the faculty member and will appoint and convene an ad hoc faculty committee, hereinafter referred to as "the Investigative Committee," generally within thirty days to carry out an investigation.

+- 6. If federal regulations require, as in the case of alleged misconduct in research, the Dean will, on or before the date the investigation begins, notify the Office of Research Integrity (ORI), within the Department of Health and Human Services, or other appropriate agency, of the circumstances and of plans to conduct an investigation.
 Similarly, the Dean will notify the ORI or other appropriate agency during any stage of the inquiry, and may take appropriate interim measures, if it appears that any of the following conditions exist: - a. there is an immediate health hazard involved; - b. there is an immediate need to protect federal funds or equipment or there is a need to protect the funding agency's resources, reputation, or other interests; - c. there is an immediate need to protect the interests of the person(s) making the allegations of the individual(s) who is the subject of the allegations (as well as his/her co-investigators and associates, if any) or of third persons, such as other faculty, students, staff and patients; - d. it is probable that the alleged incident is going to be reported publicly; - e. the scientific community or the public should be informed; - f. there is a reasonable indication of possible criminal violation.
 In that instance, the University will inform, if applicable, the ORI or other research oversight agency, as well as the appropriate law enforcement agency, within 24 hours of obtaining that information.